 Try to remember that becoming a mother is very different for everyone.
 So let go of expectations, try not to compare yourself to other new mothers, and ask for help when you need it.
-Experts make a lot of suggestions such as keeping a journal, resting when the baby sleeps, and getting fresh air, among other things.
-But really just being honest with yourself about your expectations goes a long way.
+Experts make many suggestions such as keeping a journal, resting when the baby sleeps, and getting fresh air, among other things.
+But really, just being honest with yourself about your expectations goes a long way.

 Acknowledge that your whole life is new and unfamiliar.
 It will take time to fall into a rhythm and a routine.
 Give yourself as much time as you need to feel comfortable and get to know your new baby.
 Try not to bring guilt or shame into the equation; only kindness and forgiveness toward yourself.

 Having a baby is a joyful experience, of course!
 But sometimes, you need to acknowledge the stressors as well.
 Remember that you are learning to be a mother!
 It is a process, and you are doing an amazing job!